 The high schools use the ABE program-this program has modules that students progress through based on misbehavior.
 The program is used for students assigned to the district's alternative behavior program as well.
 Each school has an in-school intervention program (ISI) where students are assigned for minor discipline problems.
+In addition, each school utilizes a classroom pre-referral form to communicate behavioral concerns with students and parents as a preventative measure prior to ISI assignment.

 The district invested heavily into the Leader in Me Program by Franklin Covey.
 This program essentially teaches students to become leaders and teaches students to be accountable for their choices and actions.
 Often students determine the consequences of poor choices.
 Students learn to set goals for themselves and track their progress in meeting the goals.
 Students have conferences with their teachers and parents explaining their goals and their progress in meeting the goals.
 Due to high costs, the system is not currently participating in The Leader in Me Programs.
 However, the schools continue to use the plans and tools they already have in place to continue to promote leaders in the schools.
-Due to mental health issuse contributing to discipline problems, a major emphasis has been put on the mental health issuse contributing to discipline problems, a major emphasis has been put on the mental health of our students.
-We have counselors at each school as well as a district mental health counselor.
-We also are purchasing 2 therapy dogs.